 - 1. If a student took Algebra I in grade school and a successfully completed placement test, Geometry may be taken. - 2.
 If students come without MAP scores, the student will need to take a reading and math MAP survey test for placement. - 3.
 Fee for Course Selection Changes.
 After students have been led through course selections for the following school year (usually completed in November of the previous year through Student Services) the list of course selections will be approved by the student, the student's parent/guardian, and the Guidance Director.
-After the August registration day, there will be a \$5.00 fee per each course changed.
-This is necessary to assure staffing and correct number of course offerings each year.
+Beginning on the first day of classes in either semester, there will be a \$20.00 fee for each class change request.
+This is necessary to assure staffing and the correct number of course offerings each year.